pearenas/Sernapesca/EP_Norte_Sur.md

 # write.csv(UniqueVMSNamesChile, file = "UniqueVMSNamesChile.csv")
 ```

-Tables that are imported below were clipped in QGIS to the areas of
+**“VMS\_Hours\_Final.csv”** (generated above) represents all VMS data
+filtered to only include observations between January 1st and July 31st,
+2020, exclusively belonging to industrial and/or artisanal vessels
+(excluding aquaculture and transport classified vessels).
+Consequently,
+due to concerns that the GFW algorithm might be more likely to
+incorrectly classify vessel activity as fishing within the first
+nautical mile from shore, data within this first nautical mile was
+removed from **“VMS\_Hours\_Final.csv”** using QGIS.
+QGIS was also used
+to segment **“VMS\_Hours\_Final.csv”** into the 15 regions of interest.

+The tables for the 15 regions are then imported below.
+These imported
-interest.
-These tables are aggregated by vessel and month in order to
+tables are aggregated by vessel and month in order to have one table per
-have one table per area of interest.
-The result are tables for each of
+area of interest.
+The result are tables for each of the 15 regions,
-the 15 areas, containing total hours and fishing hours for each vessel
+containing total hours and fishing hours for each vessel for each month
-for each month (Jan - July, 2020).
-An example table for the first region
+(Jan - July, 2020).
+An example table for the first region is provided
-is provided below (ARICA\_Horas).
-Only first ten lines are shown
+below (ARICA\_Horas).
+Only the first ten lines are shown.

 ``` r
 #Import lines of interest to be displayed on maps